Centering Records

 In Universal Tonality: The Life and Music of William Parker, WP tells author Cisco Bradley that Little Huey, the guiding inspiration for his Little Huey Creative Music Orchestra, represented "going back to childhood, back to the Bronx, back to the housing projects."
 Little Huey "wants to be a poet because all he has is a pen and paper.
 He begins to retell what he’s seen, whether through music, film, ideas, or just what he sees looking out the project windows."

 When You Smile The Big Orange Mountain Cries presents 52 poems by Little Huey, 1967-1970.
-Previously available in a small & elusive-to-most edition in 1997, this new 2023 version is a saddle-stitched chapbook, 24 pages on 100# satin, published in an edition of 100 on Parker's Centering imprint.
-Just a modest number of copies here, limited to one per customer.
+New June 2024 reprint, a saddle-stitched chapbook, 24 pages on 100# satin, published in an edition of 50 on Parker's Centering imprint.
+Just a modest number of copies here.

 Artist: